katiehaske/three-question-quiz/README.md

-# A three question quiz
+# A 3️⃣ question quiz!

-## About the project
+## About the project 🐕🐇

-The notebooks contained in this repo contained a handful of variations of a simple three question quiz about my pets. 🐕🐇
+The notebooks contained in this repo contained a handful of variations of a simple three question quiz about my pets.

-## Acknowledgments
+## Acknowledgments ✨

 This project was first completed while enrolled at Jedha Bootcamp while earning a Data Science and Fullstack Development professional certificate.